jeremiah-c-leary/vhdl-style-guide/docs/configuring_multiline_constraint_rules.rst

 .. +------------------------+--------------------------------------------------------------------+

-This is an example which would replicate the previous code snippet.
+The following configuration replicates the above code snippet.

 .. code-block:: yaml

    rule :
-     constant_012:
+     signal_016:
         record_constraint_open_paren : 'add_new_line'
         record_constraint_close_paren : 'add_new_line'
         record_constraint_comma : 'remove_new_line'
         record_constraint_element : 'add_new_line'
         array_constraint : 'all_in_one_line'

 ..
 NOTE:: All examples use the above configuration.